-- 1. Select Administration>Configuration>Tree Grid Views and click the search icon.
+- 1. Go to Contents --> Administration --> Configuration --> Tree Grid Views and click the Search button.
 A list of Tree Grid views appears in the search grid. - 2.
-Select Part TGV.
+Click Part TGV.

-Note: Make sure that the item is locked before continuing.
+Note: Make sure that the Item is locked before continuing.

 3. Click the ellipses in the Linked Toolbar/Context Menu field.
-The Presentation Configuration search dialog appears:
+The Presentation Configuration search dialog appears.